 When you have had an injury or disease that has caused a significant defect in your muscle tissue, muscle-flap reconstruction might be an appropriate surgical option for you.
-The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, is experienced in this specialized surgery.
+The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, is experienced in this specialized surgery.
 For a consultation to discuss how muscle-flap surgery can help you, call or book an appointment online today.

 Muscle Flaps Q & A

 What is muscle-flap surgery?

 Muscle-flap surgery is a procedure that helps to restore health to an area of the body with a significant defect in the tissue.
 This defect of the muscles and other tissues could be the result of a planned procedure, like breast removal, or because of trauma or infection.

 With muscle-flap surgery, a portion of healthy tissue is transplanted to the site of a damaged tissue while also maintaining the original blood supply of the healthy tissue.
 Essentially, muscle and other tissues are moved from one site to another.

 Muscle-flap surgery restores circulation and encourages regrowth of healthy tissue at the recipient site.
 Muscle flaps can include a variety of tissues, including muscle, skin, fatty tissue, fascia, nerves, and bone.

 How is muscle-flap surgery different than graft surgery?